 The first guided launch of the new joint direct attack munition (JDAM) was successfully carried out from an F-16.
 The F-16 was the first USAF aircraft to be fitted with the joint stand-off weapon (JSOW) in April 2000.

 The F-16 can be fitted with Lockheed Martin wind-corrected munitions dispenser (WCMD), which provides precision guidance for CBU-87, -89, and 97 cluster munitions.
 The system corrects for launch transients, ballistic errors, and winds aloft.

-The F-16 is the first aircraft to use the USAF’s new weapon rack, the Edo Corporation BRU-57.
+The F-16 was the first aircraft to use the USAF’s new weapon rack, the Edo Corporation BRU-57.
 The BRU-57 is a vertical ejection rack which doubles the aircraft’s capacity for precision-guided weapons such as the JDAM and WCMD.

 All-weather stand-off weapons, such as the AGM-84E stand-off land-attack missile (SLAM) and the AGM-142 Popeye II, are planned to be included in future upgrades to the aircraft.
-Other advanced weapons include MICA, IRIS-T, Python IV, Active Skyflash air-to-air missile, ALARM antiradiation missile, Apache multimission stand-off weapon, autonomous free-flight dispenser system and AS30L laser-guided missile.
+Other advanced weapons include MICA, IRIS-T, Python IV, Active Skyflash air-to-air missile, ALARM antiradiation missile, Apache multi-mission stand-off weapon, autonomous free-flight dispenser system and AS30L laser-guided missile.

-The F-16 carries the Lockheed Martin LANTIRN infrared navigation and targeting system.
+Targeting The F-16 carries the Lockheed Martin LANTIRN infrared navigation and targeting system.
 This is used in conjunction with a BAE Systems holographic display.
 Block 50/52 aircraft are equipped with the HARM targeting system, AN/ASQ-213 from Raytheon.